Women are Not the Glory of God

 God's writers were communicating to the reader that the woman was taken to the man just as were the animals because she, like the animals, is inferior to the man and subservient to man.

-(1 Corinthians 11:2-9), and that woman must never teach men because it was the woman who was tricked by the serpent (1 Timothy 2:11-12) and then, in an attempt to lead man--to teach him--led him to a state of sin.
+This message wasn't lost on a later Bible writer who, hundreds of years after the creation stories were written, said that his readers were to remember that woman was made for man, not the other way around (1 Corinthians 11:2-9), and that woman must never teach men because it was the woman who was tricked by the serpent (1 Timothy 2:11-12) and then, in an attempt to lead man--to teach him--led him to a state of sin.
 Never again must a woman be allowed to teach a man; this is what this Bible writer was teaching.

 Note: Many Bible scholars believe that the Timothy verses cited in the paragraph above were "forged," that is, decades later someone added to the writings of an earlier author (see, for example, "Pastoral Forgeries"), but this doesn't mean the teachings are any less doctrinally valid than the earlier teachings, any less God-inspired.
 If the later additions teach that women are inferior, and these additions don't contradict earlier teachings, then why shouldn't they be held in as much esteem as the earlier verses?